Skip to Main Content

 Sgt.
 Tommie Coker

-White male in a green sheriff's office uniform in front of the American Flag.
+White male with strawberry blond hair wearing a bullet proof vest with gold badge and sitting in front of the American Flag.

 B Shift